 - Pet Vacuums: Purchase a home vacuum specifically designed to pick up pet hair.
 You will see immense results when compared to your conventional vacuum, as vacuums designed to pick up pet hair tend to be more powerful and heavy duty than most.

-- Couch Covers: These pieces of fabric are designed to protect your upholstery from pet hair and stains.
-They are easy to take on and off and are machine washable, making them easy to clean..
+- Couch Covers: Couch covers are pieces of fabric are designed to protect your upholstery from pet hair and stains.
+They are easy to take on and off and are machine washable, making them easy to clean.

 - Car Covers & Hammocks: Special seat covers and hammocks are made to place a barrier between your dog and your car seats or carpet, preventing fur from destroying your back seat.